By Natalie Garlene

 This past summer, I accepted an internship with an event planning company in Los Angeles.
 Although it was my dream internship, it was unpaid.
 Now, I knew this before I applied for the position, so the absence of a salary didn’t come as a surprise.
 Still, living in L.A. for an entire summer was rough on my bank account.

 With that said, my experience last summer was nothing short of incredible.
 My schedule was flexible.
 I assisted full-time employees with many of their tasks.
-My specific assignments included searching for fashion week sponsors, finding venues for various events, and sending out pitch emails.
-I now have a much greater appreciation for the production of film, fashion, and special events.
+My specific assignments included searching for fashion week sponsors, finding venues for various events and sending out pitch emails.
+I now have a much greater appreciation for film, fashion and event planning.

 In an article published by National Public Radio, author Ross Perlin gives the run-down on intern statistics.
 “An estimated quarter or third of all internships are unpaid, and many more are low-paid as well.”
 In his latest book, “Intern Nation: How to Earn Nothing and Learn Little in the Brave New Economy,” Perlin gives his readers a checklist to look at when sending in intern applications.